 Management training often occurs in the area of expertise of the individual in relationship to the institution.
-The Director of the Office of Planning, Research and Student Success attends the Statewide Research and Planning Group meetings; the Vice Presidents regularly attend the state-wide CIO/CSSO meetings.
+The Director of the Office of Planning, Research and Student Success attends the Statewide Research and Planning Group meetings; the Vice President of Instruction regularly attends the state CIO meeting.
 There is yearly funding for professional development for the administrative team.